datalad-handbook/book/docs/intro/installation.rst

    $ pip install --user datalad~=0.12

+An existing installation can be upgraded with ``pip install -U datalad``.

 In addition, it is necessary to have a current version of :term:`git-annex` installed which is not set up automatically by using the ``pip`` method.
 You can find detailed installation instructions on how to do this